ethanpieniazek/website/content/projects.md

 ---
 ## Projects

-I find data analysis and visualization pretty cool:
+I enjoy working in R for data visualization and analysis.

 - [The Effect of Climbing on Lichen Growth at Enchanted Rock](/RMInquiry4web/)